Jobber Route Optimization: What It Does Well — And Where It Breaks Down

 Relying on dispatcher intuition

-Leaving efficiency (and profit) on the table
+Leaving efficiency — and real profit — on the table every day

 Where FieldOps Copilot fits